 Rhodes Study Abroad Programs

-European Studies is a sixteen-week program offered jointly by Rhodes and The University of the South (Sewanee) that takes place from midsummer through early fall.
+European Studies is a sixteen-week program offered jointly by Rhodes and The University of the South (Sewanee) that takes place from mid summer through early Fall.
 It is a full semester of study abroad and offers the unique experience of studying in a variety of locations in Europe in a special and quite different learning environment.
 The program begins in July with three weeks of study at The University of the South with Rhodes and Sewanee faculty.
-The students then travel to England where there is a ten day practicum of archaeology and field work conducted by British tutors at York and the University of Durham, followed by six weeks with British instructors at Lincoln College, Oxford.
+The students then travel to England where there is a seven day practicum of archaeology and field work conducted by British tutors at York and the University of Durham, followed by six weeks with British and European instructors at Lincoln College, Oxford.
 The program closes with five weeks of travel in Western Europe, accompanied by British tutors in Art History.

 Students in the European Studies program pay their tuition and fees to Rhodes and receive need-based financial aid as granted by Rhodes.
 Aid is limited to the amount that would be granted in support of a semester’s study at Rhodes.
 The credits are applied directly to degree requirements and are factored into the Rhodes grade point average.